Ricky Hatton: Hatton vs. Pacquiao

 Hatton fought Manny Pacquiao on 2 May 2009 at the MGM Grand Garden Arena in Las Vegas.
 The fight was at light-welterweight, which was the sixth weight category Pacquiao has fought at and is the weight at which Hatton was previously undefeated.
 Pacquiao defeated Hatton in the second round by a KO victory after knocking Hatton down twice in the first round, and then a final time in the second round.
 Following the loss to Pacquiao, Hatton put his career on hiatus.
 After more than a year out of action, in a June 2010 interview with Gulfnews.com, the British boxer seemed uninterested in coming to the ring again.
 He stated: "Boxing started off as a habit and it ended up giving me some money and making me a little bit of a better person.
 But I don't think I will have a fight again.
 But you can never say never as I have not announced officially that I won't be boxing.
 At the moment I don't have any fire in the belly for a fight or to get myself to a gym."
 However, Hatton also added: "But it has been only 13 months and I am only 31, so never count me out."

-Hatton has also voiced suspicion that Pacquiao may be using performance-enhancing drugs (PEDs).
+Hatton also voiced suspicion that Pacquiao might have been using performance-enhancing drugs (PEDs).
 Hatton said he should have made the same blood testing demand as Floyd Mayweather Jr., whose fight against Pacquiao fell through in early 2010.
 However, the Nevada Athletic Commission (NAC) cited a medical analysis which supported Pacquiao's decision to abstain from blood testing similar to that demanded by Mayweather, stating that drawing blood close to a fight may cause "hematomas, infections or other injuries."
 Hatton also admitted that he underestimated Pacquiao and that "it could be that he is just a great fighter who has improved."